-- As soon as reasonably practicable before the expiry of the fixed-term contract, the HR Manager or nominee will invite the member of staff to a consultation meeting with the Line Manager, or nominee, at which the member of staff may be accompanied by a Workplace Colleague or Trade Union Representative.
-The purpose of the meeting will be to: - a. explain the reason(s) why dismissal is being contemplated; - b. receive and where possible address any questions the member of staff may have on the potential dismissal; - c. consider any comments or views the member of staff may have in the process of making a final decision: - d. consider ways of avoiding or mitigating the consequences of the dismissal: - e. discuss any opportunities for alternative employment, where applicable; and - f. notify the member of staff of their eligibility for redundancy pay, where applicable. - 26.4.2 Following the consultation process, the Line Manager, or nominee (having gained any approvals as may be required by the Financial Manual) will notify the HR Manager or nominee that upon the expiry of the fixed term contract, either: - a. the fixed-term contract is to be extended, setting out the objective reasons in support, or; - b. a further fixed-term contract of employment is to be issued, setting out the objective reasons in support, or; - c. a further contract is to be issued of indefinite duration, or: - d. the member of staff is to be dismissed upon the expiry of the fixed-term contract. - 26.4.3 If it has been determined that the member of staff is to be dismissed upon the expiry of the fixed-term contract, the HR Manager, or nominee will confirm this in writing to the member of staff, and inform them of their right of appeal.
+- 26.4.1 As soon as reasonably practicable before the expiry of the fixed-term contract, the Senior Business Partner - People and Culture or nominee will invite the member of staff to a consultation meeting with the Line Manager, or nominee, at which the member of staff may be accompanied by a Workplace Colleague or Trade Union Representative.
+The purpose of the meeting will be to: - a. explain the reason(s) why dismissal is being contemplated; - b. receive and where possible address any questions the member of staff may have on the potential dismissal; - c. consider any comments or views the member of staff may have in the process of making a final decision; - d. consider ways of avoiding or mitigating the consequences of the dismissal; - e. discuss any opportunities for alternative employment, where applicable; and - f. notify the member of staff of their eligibility for redundancy pay, where applicable. - 26.4.2 Following the consultation process, the Line Manager, or nominee (having gained any approvals as may be required by the Financial Manual) will notify the Senior Business Partner People and Culture or nominee that upon the expiry of the fixed term contract, either: - a. the fixed-term contract is to be extended, setting out the objective reasons in support, or; - b. a further fixed-term contract of employment is to be issued, setting out the objective reasons in support, or; - c. a further contract is to be issued of indefinite duration, or; - d. the member of staff is to be dismissed upon the expiry of the fixed-term contract. - 26.4.3 If it has been determined that the member of staff is to be dismissed upon the expiry of the fixed-term contract, the Senior Business Partner People and Culture, or nominee will confirm this in writing to the member of staff, and inform them of their right of appeal.

-26.5 Appeals procedure

-A member of staff may appeal against their dismissal by following the procedure outlined in Ordinance 30 (Appeals against dismissal).
+26.5.1 A member of staff may appeal against their dismissal by following the procedure outlined in Ordinance 30 (Appeals against dismissal).